 In-vehicle networks and connected services produce data that can support detection of unauthorized attempts to access vehicle computing resources.

-- [T.12] A log of events sufficient to reveal the nature of a cybersecurity attack or successful breach and support event reconstruction should be created and maintained. - [T.13] Such logs that can be aggregated across vehicles should be periodically reviewed to assess potential trends of cyber-attacks.
+[T.12] A log of events sufficient to reveal the nature of a cybersecurity attack or successful breach and support event reconstruction should be created and maintained.